csatuic/cs361-website-old/_labs/lab8.md

 # Finding .data, heap, and stack

 1. For  the  mark  part  of  the  code,  you  will  need  to  scan  the  .data  section  and  stack  to  findpointers,  while  in  the  sweep  section,  you  will  need  to  go  through  all  of  the  chunks  on  the heap.
-We set up start and end points of all of these sections for you in two functions:  `initgc()`, and `gc()`.  `initgc()` will always be called first, before we allocate any memory or call the garbage collector, while gc will be called whenever we want to garbage collect.
+We set up start and end points of all of these sections for you in two functions:  `init_gc()`, and `gc()`.  `init_gc()` will always be called first, before we allocate any memory or call the garbage collector, while gc will be called whenever we want to garbage collect.

         void init_gc() {
             size_t stack_var;